Four Things Your Local Friends Can Teach You

 Where to Find the Local Treasures

-As an expat, when you move to a new country it can be hard to escape the tourist traps.
-Sometimes it’s difficult to really settle into life abroad when you’re yet to really experience your new city through the eyes of a local.
-Having local friends means you have your very own tour guide, someone who knows their city like the back of their hand: they know where to find the best bars, the restaurants with the tastiest food, the local secrets, hidden away from the crowds of tourists.
+As an expat, it can be hard to escape the tourist traps when you move to a new country.
+Sometimes it’s difficult to really settle into life abroad when you have yet to really experience your new city through the eyes of a local.
+Having local friends means you have your very own tour guide, someone who knows their city like the back of their hand: they know where to find the best restaurants with the tastiest food, the local secrets, hidden away from the crowds of tourists.
 From that rooftop bar you would never have found by yourself to the secluded beach, or secret hangout, let your local friends take the lead and they will show you their city to its full potential.
 You’ll find that you become so much closer with your friends and learn so much more about them after seeing their favorite places and hearing stories of life in their city.

 How to Act Like a Local